-The Xbox One X is no longer going to be produced, Microsoft announced earlier this year.
-Instead, the company is going to focus its production efforts on the Xbox Series X, the next-generation console that's about to launch around the world on November 10.
+Microsoft previously announced that the Xbox One X is no longer in production.
+Instead, the company has focused its production efforts on the Xbox Series X, the next-generation successor that launched in November 2020.

 Despite the Xbox One X's end-of-life announcement, you'll probably be able to find the console on store shelves for a little while longer while retailers clear house (should they have any units left).
-There's really no reason to buy this over the Xbox Series S or X at this point, but if you are curious, the window is closing on being able to get hold of one brand new.
+There's really no reason to buy this over the Xbox Series S or X at this point, but if you are curious, the window has basically closed on being able to get hold of one brand new.

-With Xbox Series X right around the corner, is it worth buying an Xbox One X now?
+With Xbox Series X now here, is it worth buying an Xbox One X?

 Well, not really, but that's not to say it's a bad console.
-As of right now, it's still the most powerful console in the world.
-And all of this power is worth it because it allows the Xbox One X to play some titles in native 4K resolution, sometimes even at 60 frames per second.
+As of right now, it's still a powerful console, which is worth it because it allows the Xbox One X to play some titles in native 4K resolution, sometimes even at 60 frames per second.
 The console is capable of HDR playback for games in the HDR10 format and supports Dolby Vision video streaming, too.
-For AV fans, this is the only platform where you'll find a 4K Blu-ray player built into the box and support for Dolby Atmos, a more immersive audio format than 7.1 surround sound.
+For AV fans, you'll find a 4K Blu-ray player built into the box and support for Dolby Atmos, a more immersive audio format than 7.1 surround sound.